icst2021satool/probabilistic-coupling-experiment/README.md

 They contain subsumption  information (DUA-DUA subsumption, DUA-edge subsumption and DUA-node subsumption), coverage requirements (DUAs, nodes, edges required), and mapping information (DUA to nodes and DUA  to edges) for every method of every class of the faulty.
 The subsumption, coverage, and mapping information are generated in the form of json files.
 We describe below the contents of each of the json files.

-In order so save space, these files were compressed and available [here](https://drive.google.com/drive/folders/1r9YyHduev5Ig1RG7I-ENkjcqND2ker0M?usp=sharing) for the d4j's projects, excepting Lang and Mockito.

 In what follows, we describe the contents of files used to compare the fault dectation ability of unconstrained and subsumed DUAs and to assess the yield of data flow coverage vis-a-vis control flow coverage.

 1. `<Class name>`.**nodes.json**.
 Lists the nodes (**node id**) of every method and associates them to the lines of program.
 Below we lists Chart 1b `org.jfree.data.xy.YWithXInterval.nodes.json`.